 What you want to hear: Make sure your chosen candidate is able to resolve or minimize conflicts.
 They should also be able to focus on their job and provide excellent customer service even under difficult circumstances.

-Red flag: A candidate who appears to let personal issues with co-workers interrupt productivity, or negatively impact their attitude with customers, will be a severe detriment to your company’s quality of service and reputation.
+Red flag: A candidate who appears in a Barista interview to let personal issues with co-workers interrupt productivity, or negatively impact their attitude with customers, will be a severe detriment to your company’s quality of service and reputation.
 Choose a mature and professional candidate who knows how to navigate conflict and focus on doing great work.

 Be sure to keep an eye out for candidates who: